facebook/react/docs/docs/refs-and-the-dom.md

 Here, the ref callback is first specified by `Grandparent`.
 It is passed to the `Parent` as a regular prop called `inputRef`, and the `Parent` passes it to the `CustomTextInput` as a prop too.
 Finally, the `CustomTextInput` reads the `inputRef` prop and attaches the passed function as a `ref` attribute to the `<input>`.
 As a result, `this.inputElement` in `Grandparent` will be set to the DOM node corresponding to the `<input>` element in the `CustomTextInput`.

 All things considered, we advise against exposing DOM nodes whenever possible, but this can be a useful escape hatch.
-Also note that following this approach requires that you to add a prop to the child component.
-If you have absolutely no control over the child component, your last option is to use [`findDOMNode()`](/react/docs/react-dom.html#finddomnode), but it is discouraged.
+Note that this approach requires you to add some code to the child component.
+If you have absolutely no control over the child component implementation, your last option is to use [`findDOMNode()`](/react/docs/react-dom.html#finddomnode), but it is discouraged.

 ### Legacy API: String Refs